Three Reasons to Invest in Gold According to Research

 Gold as a Hedge

 Hedges are investments that offset losses in another asset class.
 Many investors buy gold to hedge against the decline of a currency, usually the U.S. dollar.
 As a currency falls, it creates higher prices in imports and inflation.
 As a result, gold is also a defense against inflation.

 In 2008, despite the financial crisis, some investors continued to hedge against a dollar decline caused by two new factors.
-One was the Federal Reserve's quantitative easing program, launched in December 2008.
-In that program, the Fed exchanged credit for bank Treasurys.
+One was the quantitative easing program launched in December 2008.
+In that program, the Federal Reserve exchanged credit for bank Treasurys.
 The Fed simply created the credit out of thin air.
 Investors were concerned this increase in the money supply would create inflation.

-The other was record-level deficit spending that drove the debt-to-GDP ratio above the critical 77 percent level.
+The other was record-level deficit spending that drove the debt-to-GDP ratio above the critical 77% level.
 That expansionary fiscal policy could create inflation.
 The increase in the nation's debt could also cause the dollar to decline.

 Gold as a Safe Haven